 From visual design to analytics, there are many skills utilized by UX designers.
-However, if you love interviewing, user testing, and data analysis—or you have a particular affinity for the research aspects of UX design, a career as a UX researcher could be just the thing for you.
+However, if you love conducting user interviews, user testing, and data analysis—or you have a particular affinity for the research aspects of UX design, a career as a UX researcher (or as a UX design specialization) could be just the thing for you.

 We sat down with Toluwani Oluyemi, an Associate UX Researcher at UserTesting (Atlanta, GA), to get the scoop on all things UX research.
 In this interview, she discusses what it’s like to be a UX researcher, what it takes to become one, and the benefits and the challenges of the job.
 Toluwani’s experience as a financial analyst turned UX researcher and her time as Associate UX Researcher with UserTesting has given her some amazing insights we can’t wait to share.
 Here’s what we asked: